-d.
-All facades should include elements that contribute to a variety of building forms and minimise scale, such as sunshades, balconies and verandahs that display a light weight design character.
-Wall planes of buildings should not exceed the following lengths in Table 3.2.5(b) without an offset of at least 1 metre and a corresponding change in roof form:
+c.
+All facades should include elements that contribute to a variety of building forms and minimise scale, such as sunshades, balconies and verandahs that display a lightweight design character.
+Wall planes of buildings should not exceed the following lengths in Table 3.2.5-a without an offset of at least 1 metre and a corresponding change in roof form:

-Table 3.2.5(b): Facade Articulation
+Table 3.2.5-a: Facade Articulation